 Potential Solution for B2B Manufacturers

 Salesforce Pardot is an excellent marketing automation tool provided by Salesforce itself.
 Pardot’s targeted email campaigns and highly personalised lead nurture campaigns will help B2B manufacturers deliver the customized experience their customers are looking for.
-Give our blog post on Salesforce Pardot a read to know more about the tool and its features.

 Salesforce Communities lets B2B manufacturers create their own social communities where they can personally connect with their customers.
 It provides a social media experience to its buyers while capturing personalised business data in the back-end.
 Also, Communities is mobile friendly and can be accessed from anywhere.
-Our blog on Salesforce Communities would be a good read in this context.